nameko/nameko/readme.rst

 #. amber-brown mushroom with a slightly gelatinous coating that is used as an
    ingredient in miso soup and nabemono.
-#. python framework for writing Service Orientated Architectures
+#. python framework for building service orientated software

 Features:
 ---------